How to

 What is Apple U1 Chip and how it enables nearby device location

-When Apple introduced the iPhone 11 in 2019, it also revealed a novelty that was until then exclusive to the device: the Apple U1 chip.
+When Apple introduced the iPhone 11 in 2019, it quietly debuted a new component destined to transform how our devices perceive space: the Apple U1 chip.

-The U1 chip created by Apple uses ultra-wideband technology for spatial detection, allowing the iPhone to accurately locate other Apple devices that also have the U1 chip.
+Apple describes the U1 chip as “using ultra‑wideband technology for spatial detection, allowing the iPhone to accurately locate other Apple devices that also have the U1 chip”.

 What does U1 mean?